ksshivran/CSPGWorkshop/README.md

   It acts as an IED simulator and includes:
       - **Simulator Tab** – used to simulate the MMS server and the GOOSE publisher.
       - **Browser Tab** – used to simulate the MMS client and the GOOSE subscriber.
-- In addition, download all the files in the [demos folder](Demos).
+- In addition, download all the files in the [Demos folder](Demos).
 #### 3.2 Labs
 In this section basic prerequisites are provided for the the workshop.
   1. Introduction to Linux Operating System, VM in Linux, and Installation